InformedChoice/armed-exterminators/content/services/flea-treatment.md

 ---

 > **Stop the flea cycle and reclaim your home.**
-> ### Call (626) 256-3200 for comprehensive flea treatment in Pasadena.
+> ### Call [(626) 256-3200](tel:6262563200) for comprehensive flea treatment in Pasadena.
 > Pet-Safe Methods • Child-Safe Application • Guaranteed Elimination
+>
+> *"Our dogs brought in fleas and it was a nightmare.
+Armed treated our entire house and yard.
+No more fleas and our pets are comfortable again!"* ⭐⭐⭐⭐⭐
+> — **Jennifer P., Altadena**